ConcaveIT/java-spring-boot/README.md

 (4) Now you have access to Project, Cost Category, Cost Item & Member

+(2) you can logout here (api/v1/auth/logout)
+    After logout your access token is not valid anymore.

 (5) "Report API for a Project cost with date range filter" feature will be added soon.